 Hunters with a Class A or C permit or with a Class B permit issued for more than one year and which authorizes hunting from a stationary vehicle are eligible to participate in a special disabled spring turkey hunt on private land.
 Interested hunters are required to obtain permission from a landowner willing to sponsor a hunt and meet all application requirements.
-Note: A hunter who applies through the regular spring turkey drawing.
+Note: A hunter who applies for a disabled turkey hunt on private lands may not apply for a harvest authorization through the regular spring turkey drawing.
 For information or special hunt applications (Forms 2300-271 and 2300-271A), please visit dnr.wi.gov and search "disabled turkey hunter" or contact the DNR Call Center at 888-936-7463 or the Game Bird Ecologist 608-212-7923.